Ideas for Styling Your Ottoman Tray

 Hunting for the Right Ottoman

 There are hundreds of ottomans out there to choose from.
-As you’re shopping for one consider the perfect style that works with your room design.
-Decide on a the best shape, material and options.
-Depending on the size of your room you can go with a large, medium or small in a square, round or rectangular shape.
+As you’re shopping for one, consider the perfect style that works with your room design.
+Decide on the best shape, material and options.
+Depending on the size of your room, you can go with a large, medium or small ottoman in a square, round or rectangular shape.

 Consider ottomans that provide accessible storage for throws, DVDs, sofa bed linens and clutter to hide away from visitors.
 Pick an ottoman in a durable fabric or leather that coordinates or contrasts with your room’s formal, modern or casual style.
 Take your time and examine the quality in person before you go online to compare prices and check out the reviews.

 - Use the ottoman's size and shape to create depth and dimension in a room.
-For example, place a round ottoman with a sectional sofa or a rectangular ottoman paired with a love seat and two accent chairs.
+For example, pair a round ottoman with a sectional sofa or place a rectangular ottoman with a love seat and two accent chairs.

 Dress it up with a whimsical pattern, texture or detail, such as tufting, fringe or welting.